bholtbholt/golden-space/README.md

 ## Next Steps

 * Create a "Brass scale" function that sits in between the golden ratio and exponential
-* Write Jest tests for the updates
 * Add some typography to the bottom of the page for a space + typography side-by-side comparison
+* Add some UI elements for '''

 ## Development